 Another method is to use row level security which will restrict rows based on the filter condition set in the rule while setting up the row level security.
-One more method of limiting data model in power bi is to disable the enable load in power query.
-This method I have explained in the Step 2.
+One more method of limiting the data model in power bi is to disable the enable load in the power query.
+This method I have explained in Step 2.

 Step 10: Use Measure instead of Calculated Column